celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 Originally, DAppKit was designed for mobile apps in mind and did not work out-of-the-box for web DApps running in the browser of a mobile device.
 DAppKit-web includes workarounds for some of the typical issues that arose for folks using DAppKit to integrate their web DApps with Valora.

-DAppkit uses React's `Linking` library to listen for URL changes (i.e. on return to the DApp from Valora) and then receive and parse the requested information; this causes redirection to new tabs on web browsers, however, which means that the information requested via DAppkit does not make it back to the session.
-To get around this, DAppkit-web uses the web browser's `localStorage` to store this returned URL, which can then be accessed by the new tabs.
+DAppkit uses React Native's `Linking` library to listen for URL changes (i.e. on return to the DApp from Valora) so it can receive and parse the requested information; this causes redirection to new tabs on web browsers, however, which means that the information requested via DAppkit does not make it back to the original session.
+To get around this, DAppkit-web uses the web browser's `localStorage` to store this returned URL, which can then be accessed by the old tab.

 DAppKit-web includes the main functionality from DAppKit, so all that is required is to import from `@celo/dappkit/lib/web` instead of from `@celo/dappkit`.
-The usage of DAppkit-web is the same as above, but calling the functions `waitForAccountAuth` and `waitForSignedTxs` should be surrounded with a `try...catch`, since these functions can return a timeout error.
+The usage of DAppkit-web is the same as above, but calling the functions `waitForAccountAuth` and `waitForSignedTxs` should be surrounded with a `try...catch`, since these functions can throw a timeout error.

 This should look something like the following: